Anyone who’s anyone on Coronation Street spends their time in the Rovers Return Inn.

 Peter Barlow and Toyah Battersby 2017-2018

 2017 wasn’t a good year for Michelle, who lost her baby with Steve, Ruairi, at 23 weeks and then discovered Steve had fathered a love child with Leanne Battersby (Jane Danson).
-‘Chelle ended their marriage for good and demanded he sell his half of the Rovers and split it with her as part of the divorce settlement.
+‘Chelle ended their marriage for good and demanded he sell his half of the Coronation Street pub Rovers Return and split it with her as part of the divorce settlement.

 Liz decided she didn’t want to co-own with a stranger so opted to sell her share too.